lukegoogle/leetcode/README.md

-# 🐍 LeetCode Solutions: Python & Jupyter Notebooks
+# 🐍 LeetCode in Python

 > **💡 View the project on dedicated website:**
 > [📚 Leetcode](https://lukeclarksf.github.io/leetcode)